picosh/official-blog/rfc/rfc-007-access-control.md

 This will **not** change the behavior of the subdomains we create.
 They will still exist under the primary user name.

-The `-i` identity flag will be sent throughout our logs so users can see what pubkey performed an action.
+The value for `-I` flag will be sent throughout our logs so admins can see what "user" performed an action.